mgao6767/frds/docs/source/algorithms/gjr-garch-dcc.rst

 where :math:`\mathbf{D}_t=\text{diag}(\mathbf{h}_t)^{1/2}`, and
-:math:`\mathbf{h}_t` is a :math:`N \times 1` vector whose elements are univariate GARCH(1,1) variances for each time series.
+:math:`\mathbf{h}_t` is a :math:`N \times 1` vector whose elements are univariate GJR-GARCH(1,1) variances for each time series.
-:math:`\mathbf{R}_t` is the :math:`N \times N` conditional correlation matrix which is time-varying in DCC-GARCH.
+:math:`\mathbf{R}_t` is the :math:`N \times N` conditional correlation matrix which is time-varying in DCC-GJR-GARCH.

 .. caution::

-   The log-likelihood function for the :math:`N`-dimensional multivariate GARCH-DCC model is:
+   The log-likelihood function for the :math:`N`-dimensional multivariate GJR-GARCH-DCC model is:

    .. math::